nareshAiNexus/Netflix-Clone/README.md

-"Hi this readme file "
+"Hi this is readme file "